 Communications Chair: Megan Zuelsdorff, PhD

-Dr. Megan Zuelsdorff is an Assistant Scientist in the Wisconsin Alzheimer’s Disease Research Center (ADRC) and an Alzheimer’s Association Research Fellow.
+Dr. Megan Zuelsdorff is an Assistant Professor in the University of Wisconsin School of Nursing and an Investigator in the Wisconsin Alzheimer’s Disease Research Center.
 She received her PhD in Population Health Sciences at the University of Wisconsin-Madison in 2016 and completed postdoctoral training in the UW’s Health Disparities Scholars Program and Center for Demography of Health and Aging.
 She is currently the Principal Investigator for the NIA- and Alzheimer’s Association-funded Stress and Resilience in Dementia (STRIDE) study.
 STRIDE explores social-biological mechanisms in cognitive and brain aging, and the role for these mechanisms in racial, socioeconomic, and geographic disparities in cognitive health and dementia risk.

 Dr. Zuelsdorff’s training in social epidemiology and public health informs her broad research interests in (1) life course socioenvironmental determinants of risk and resilience in historically disadvantaged communities and (2) measurement of cognition and dementia across diverse populations.
 Progress in these areas is necessary for understanding and addressing disparity, and will require prioritizing the inclusion of underrepresented populations in cognitive and brain aging study cohorts.
 The identification and mitigation of barriers to participation in cognition and biomarker research is a key program goal for Dr. Zuelsdorff and a crucial focus of the Diversity & Disparities PIA.

 Communications Chair (Elect): Robert W. Turner ll, PhD